Oil down 1 percent after hitting 2009 lows

 NEW YORK Oil futures ended lower with Brent down over 1 percent on Tuesday after plumbing near seven-year lows on fears global oil producers will pump even more crude in battle for share in a saturated market.

-Both Brent and U.S. crude's West Texas Intermediate (WTI) sunk beneath $40 a barrel in early trade, hitting February 2009 levels and extending Monday's 6 percent rout, before paring losses towards the close.
+Both Brent and U.S. crude's West Texas Intermediate (WTI) sunk beneath $40 a barrel in early trade, hitting February 2009 levels and extending Monday's 6 percent rout, before paring losses toward the close.

 Brent LCOc1 finished the session down 47 cents at $40.26 per barrel, after a session low at $39.81.
 WTI CLc1 settled down 14 cents at $37.51, after sliding to $36.64 earlier.